jlangch/venice/README.md

 having a safe, powerful scripting and expression language that can be used to implement scriptable extension points and rules for applications.

-Venice supports macros, comes with Java interoperability, and with a configurable sandbox.
+Venice supports macros, comes with Java interoperability and a configurable sandbox.

 Because Venice does not depend on any runtime libraries (other than the JVM) you